Scrambled!: Format

 Scrambled! was a pre-recorded show set in the "Scrambled! flat", in which the presenters would perform various variety sketches, with a selection of cartoons shown in between.
 The show's jingle was "Saturday, Sunday Scrambled!
 Show!"

 Each episode ended with the presenters saying "Scramble, don't dangle!" which became the show's catchphrase.

 A puppet character called 'Mr. Cuddle Monster' was introduced to the show in series two, which was designed and built by Puppets Magic Studio.
 'Mr. Cuddle Monster' was known as the Scrambled!
 Landlord, who hates cuddles and pretends to dislike the Scrambled! presenters, hence his ironic name.

 Cancellation

-On 9 April 2021, ITV confirmed that Scrambled! had been cancelled and would not be returning for a new series later in the year.
+On 9 April 2021, ITV confirmed that Scrambled! has ended and would not be returning for a new series later in the year.
 The final weekend of Scrambled! aired on ITV on 10–11 April 2021, ending in a "best bits" montage of various moments from the show's seven-year history.
 Sam Homewood and Luke Franks presented all 367 episodes of the show.